lakshmanpadigala/Inode-fileSystem/README.md

 # Inode-fileSystem

-Developed an virtual file system to perform all the file operations like create, delete, append, read, and write files with coressponding access modes.
+Developed an virtual file system to perform all the file operations like create, delete, append, read, and write files with corresponding access modes.

 command to compile file system:	`g++ filesystem.cpp`